-Many low-income countries today are urbanizing "early"-that is, at historically low levels of income-with the prime examples being countries in sub-Saharan Africa (Lall, Henderson, and Venables 2017; Bryan, Glaeser, and Tsivanidis 2019).
+Many low-income countries today are urbanizing "early," at historically low levels of income, with the prime examples being countries in sub-Saharan Africa (Lall et al. 2017; Bryan, Glaeser, and Tsivanidis 2019).
 The nations of sub-Saharan Africa surpassed 40 percent urban share in 2010 at a GDP per capita of \$1,481.
 For comparison, Latin America passed the 40 percent mark in 1950 at a GDP per capita of \$2,500, while East Asia surpassed a 40 percent urban share in 2000 at a per capita GDP of \$5,451.
 For reference, in 1900, per capita in Western Europe was at least twice that of sub-Saharan Africa today.

 Why might urbanizing while poor matter?
 Early urbanization poses enormous challenges in governance.
-Poor countries cannot afford the ideal investments required to deal with the negative externalities of dense cities and are always playing a game of catch-up with rapid industrialization.
-Clustering of employment requires expensive transportation infrastructure to allow large numbers of workers to reach firms in city centers or peripheral industrial and commercial zones as well as to allow firms to get their goods to markets (Fujita and Ogawa 1982; Heblich, Redding, and Sturm 2018; Akbar et al. 2018; Tsivanidis 2019).
+Poor countries cannot afford ideal investments required to deal with the negative externalities of dense cities and, with rapid urbanization, are always playing a game of catch-up.
+Clustering of employment requires expensive transportation infrastructure to allow large numbers of workers to reach firms in city centers or peripheral industrial and commercial zones, and also to allow firms to get their goods to markets (Fujita and Ogawa 1982; Heblich, Redding, and Sturm 2018; Akbar et al. 2019; Tsivanidis 2019).
 The sewer systems and safe water supplies required to improve health and reduce mortality from disease (Kappner 2019) at high population densities are also expensive.

 The problem goes beyond a simple lack of funds.
-Cities require institutions to collect taxes, keep order, and govern land.
-It is natural to suspect that the institutions
+Cities require institutions to collect taxes, keep order and govern land.
+It is natural to suspect that the institutions and state capacity in these newly urbanizing areas reflect the lower income and education of the population.